krushitagangani/Invoice_management/Documentation/system automation/problem solving.md

     - find team by tag id
     - get all team members by team_id
     - find a records which,
-        - member_id(s) from above point which are not in "assigned_tickets" entity
+        - not in the tickets entity as "assignee" field

 > if task gets resolved
-    - update the status from "tickets"
-    - delete the record from "assigned_tickets" by ticket_id
-    - add the record to "resolved_tickets" entity (Purpose : to know that by whom the ticket got resolved?)

 <!-- assigned_tags
     - id
     - inquiry_id